-24. At 103 Stowe Street is the RYDER-BAKER HOUSE, built about 1850.
-This Greek Revival house has also been restored following a disastrous fire.
+24. At 103 Stowe Street is the Ryder-Bakery House, built about 1850.
+24. This Greek Revival house has also been restored following a disastrous fire.
 Stylistic highlights of this house are the three-bay portico, temple front and recessed second floor porch.
 It is the finest design example in the district.

 Continue up the hill to view other houses and cross Thatcher Brook to Route 100.
-Turn right (north) and pass through the district called COLBYVILLE, where two waterfalls provided power for a variety of industries beginning about 1800 when a wool carding mill at the lower falls and a potato whiskey plant at the upper falls existed.
+Turn right (north) and pass through the district called COLBYVILLE, first settled in the 1780s, where two waterfalls provided power for a variety of industries beginning about 1800 when a wool carding mill at the lower falls and a potato whiskey plant at the upper falls existed.
 Later the Colby brothers began the manufacture of willow ware – largely baby buggies.
-In the mid-1900s this area included 15 buildings and employed between 60-100 men.
+In the mid-1800s this area included 15 buildings and employed between 60-100 men.

-27. The COLBY MANSION, built by George Colby about 1871 is an unusual high-style structure.
+26. The Colby Mansion, built by George Colby about 1871 is an unusual high-style structure.
 It followed Colby’s theory of architecture, which fostered local climatic conditions over classical orders.
 The Mansion’s appearance has been revived.
 The interior contains largely original design and woodwork while the exterior also maintains its original charm.

 As you continue north on Route 100, you will be paralleling the tracks of the Mount Mansfield Electric Railroad which was completed on December 18, 1897 and ceased operation on May 2, 1932.
 The route was 11.9 miles long running from Waterbury to Stowe carrying freight, passengers and mail.
-Take the first right after Ben & Jerry’s Ice Cream Factory (Guptil Road).
+Take the first right after Ben & Jerry’s Ice Cream Factory onto Guptil Road.

-29. Beyond the green, on Hollow Road, stands the GREEN MOUNTAIN SEMINARY building.
+28. Beyond the green, on Hollow Road, stands the Green Mountain Seminary building.
 It was completed in 1869 as the Free Will Baptist Seminary, with an entering class of “106 gentlemen and 104 young ladies.”
 The two lower floors were used as classrooms with the third and fourth for “gentlemen’s rooming.”
 Note the entrances on intersecting wings and on the gable ends of the main structure.
 A belfry tower and walkway were removed in 1941; the exterior of the building is largely in original condition and was restored and converted to housing in 2001.

-30. Return to Route 100 by continuing along Hollow Road and turn right to see the WATERBURY CENTER COMMUNITY CHURCH, completed in 1833.
+29. Return to Route 100 by continuing along Hollow Road and turn right to see the Waterbury Center Community Church, completed in 1833.
 It contains timbers from the Lyon farm and bricks four layers thick to support the walls.
 In 1858 a second floor was added.
 This is now the sanctuary, reached by stairways on either side of the double-door entrance.
-During the Iranian hostage crisis, the marvelous old bell, brought from Boston in the 1880s, was rung once daily for each hostage.
+During the Iranian hostage crisis (1979-1981), the marvelous old bell, brought from Boston in the 1880s, was rung once daily for each day the hostages were held in captivity.
 On the day of their release the bell pealed 444 times.

-Also visit LITTLE RIVER STATE PARK (32), where the reservoir covers what had been some of the area’s most fertile farmland.
-Take a hike to the “ghost settlement” on Ricker Mountain following a map/guide from the park ranger station.
-To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right and follow the signs to the park.
-On your way to Little River State Park, notice the EZRA BUTLER HOUSE (31) at 73 North Main Street.
+Also visit Little River State Park (31), where the reservoir covers what had been some of the area’s most fertile farmland.
+Take a hike to the “ghost settlement” on Ricker Mountain or the historical walk through the CCC Camp Charles M. Smith site.
+Information can be obtained at the Park Ranger Station.
+To reach the state park, drive from the intersection of Route 100 on Route 2 west for 1.7 miles, turn right on Little River Road and follow the signs to the park.
+On your way to Little River State Park, notice the Ezra Butler House (30) at 73 North Main Street.
 This is the home of Waterbury’s second permanent settler, Ezra Butler.
 This was the first frame house built about 1800.
-Ezra Butler was also the thirteenth Govenor of Vermont.
+Ezra Butler was also the thirteenth Governor of Vermont.